kiriaze/code-syntax/README.md

 # Proper Code Syntax
 My ideal opinionated way to structure code.
-Borrowed and elaborated upon from SFE, which founded SOMA.
+Borrowed and elaborated upon from Juice, which founded SOMA.
 *Very much a work in progress :)*

 ## Goal